 Sunflowers are a summer showstopper on a patio or balcony, or in a garden.
 They make stunning cut flowers.
 When mature, sunflower parts are ideal for Art, nature, and sensory activities with young children.

 Sunflowers are easy to grow.
 And there are so many varieties to choose from!
 Featured below are golden yellow midsized ones (Golden Hedge), rust and yellow sunflowers (Evening Sun) and a fluffy double flower “teddybear” kind.

-Start sunflowers from seeds indoors near a sunlit window, or under a grow light.
+Start seeds indoors near a sunlit window, or under a grow light.
 After the last frost, transplant the tiny plants to pots or add them to a garden plot.
 In areas with long growing seasons, plant the seeds in gardens or containers outdoors immediately.

 Sunflowers need a sunny location to flourish.
-They require regular watering, but can tolerate some drought.
+They require regular watering but can tolerate some drought.
 Plants in pots may need to be transplanted to larger ones when they grow bigger.